anandrajaram21/collab-notes/README.md

 4. Set up your database:

-   - Create a Neon PostgreSQL database
+   - Create a PostgreSQL database
    - Update the `DATABASE_URL` in your `.env` file

 5. Run the development server: